basicBrogrammer/embedded-react-sdk/docs/04/01/translation.md

 ### Supplying your own translations

-You can use the `dictionary` prop on the `GustoApiProvider` to set translations.
+You can use the `dictionary` prop on the `GustoProvider` to set translations.
 The top level key represents the language being used (“en” by default).
 Each string in the UI has a key and corresponding default text.
 Let’s go through an example updating the `Employee.PaymentMethod` component.

 For example, take the payment details step from the Employee Onboarding Flow.
 Initially it renders with the following copy: